WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/test/README.md

 - Should be able to parse everything within 10 mins with no timeouts (excpet the onces we moved)
 - Note: Testing may run out of memory

+- It also tests for the generation of our Alloy AST objects and their toString methods does not throw exceptions.
+- But it DOES NOT check if AlloyFile.toString() produces the same string.